siddhi-io/www/en/docs/docs/query-guide.md

     Here, the output is generated in all cases where the left or right stream triggers the join operation, and when a stream finds matching events in the other stream window, it uses them for the join, and if there are no matching events, then it uses null values instead.

 !!!
 Note "Cross join"
-    In either of these cases when join condition is omitted, the triggering event will successfully match against all the events in the other stream window, producing a cross join behavior.
+    In either of these cases, when the join condition is omitted, the triggering event will successfully match against all the events in the other stream window, producing a cross join behavior.

 **Unidirectional join operation**